hazenai/system-docs/docs/site-rules-specs.md

 ## 3. States:
 States are the factors whose values vary and depending on those values, it is determined whether an object has committed a violation or not.
-For example, in the above sample configuration, for an object to commit a “running red light” violation, the value of the factor “LIGHT” has to be red.
+For example, in the above sample configuration, for an object to commit a `running red light` violation, the value of the factor `LIGHT` has to be red.
 Different values of a same factor are written in a string, seperated by pipe characters:
 `Light:​ "red|yellow|green|black"`
-In the above example, Light is a factor and “red”, “yellow”, “green”, and “black” are the possible values.
+In the above example, Light is a factor and `red`, `yellow`, `green`, and `black` are the possible values.

 ## 4. Zones: